On the Incompatibility of Special Relativity and Quantum Mechanics: Discussion

 \section{Discussion}

-We have seen that quantum mechanics implies, in the Alice/Bob setting, that {\sl Bob can obtain complete information concerning Alice's results before any message from her could reach him by conventional means}; and this, in turn, implies that {\sl the outcome of Alice's experiments can causally influence Bob before any light signal from Alice could be received by him}.
+We have seen that quantum mechanics implies, in the Alice/Bob setting, that {\sl Bob can obtain, with practical certainty, complete information concerning Alice's results before any message from her could reach him by conventional means}; and this, in turn, implies that {\sl the outcome of Alice's experiments can causally influence Bob before any light signal from Alice could be received by him}.
 This contradicts the standard interpretation of Minkowski's space-time causal structure.
+In this section I shall examine a number of proposals to elude this consequence.